The accessible name in HTML

 Introduction #

-The name of the interface components also called accessible name, is basically the name who will be exposed to assistive technology AT via the accessibility API.
-This name is calculated by the browser via an algorithm called Accessible Name and Description Computation 1.1.
+The name of the interface components, also called accessible name, is basically the name that will be exposed to assistive technology AT via the accessibility API.
+The browser calculates this name via an algorithm called Accessible Name and Description Computation 1.1.

 In fact, to make it simple, the browser will generate an accessible tree from the DOM (Document Object Model) in which a large majority of HTML elements (those with only a presentation purpose, eg div and span tags do not have utility) need a (accessible) name to be correctly identified by the AT.